 The win was John Cleland’s final BTCC victory & beating Nigel had made it even sweeter.

 Nigel went on to make 2 other appearances at BTCC meetings, but he would not trouble the front-runners again & often ended up in the barrier.
 This led Mansell to believe that he was being targeted by other drivers.
-A claim disputed by John Cleland.
+A claim disputed by Cleland.